akeylimepie/svelte-hotkey/README.md

 # svelte-hotkey

-An action to add a keyboard shortcut.
+A Svelte action to add keyboard shortcuts.

 ## Usage